 There is a right way to strike a balance between human brainpower and modern technology.

-The science of accounting is centuries old, but today's AI and automation technologies are challenging it.
-Here are the benefits of combining accounting, AI and automation to find a balance between human brainpower and modern technology.
+The science of accounting is centuries old, but today's artificial intelligence and automation technologies are challenging it.
+Here are the benefits of combining accounting, AI, and automation to find a balance between human brainpower and modern technology.

-Machine learning is being consistently built into the technologies that humans rely on for sending and receiving information, and the future of artificial intelligence (AI) is built upon the presumption that "smart" machines will continue to reduce the need for human labor.
+Machine learning is being consistently built into the technologies that humans rely on for sending and receiving information, and the future of AI is built on the presumption that "smart" machines will continue to reduce the need for human labor.
 AI is not only software that can draw conclusions from large quantities of data and adjust its activities based on those conclusions, but it's also a system that can learn quickly in real time and be applied to an entire organization.